awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 **Possible causes:** You have selected a Windows Server 2016 environment type \(`WINDOWS_CONTAINER`\), but selected a Windows Server 2019 image\.

 **Recommended solutions:** Change the environment type to `WINDOWS_SERVER_2019_CONTAINER`\.

+## Error: "Unable to verify JobWorker identity" when opening the CodeBuild console<a name="troubleshooting-unable-to-verify-jobworker"></a>

+**Issue:** When you open the CodeBuild console, an "Unable to verify JobWorker identity" error message is displayed\.

+**Possible cause:** The IAM role that is used for console access has a tag with `jobId` as the key\.
+This tag key is reserved for CodeBuild and will cause this error if it is present\.

+**Recommended solution:** Change any custom IAM role tags that have the key `jobId` to have a different key, such as `jobIdentifier`\.